igearfs/MirthConnectMicrosoftCalendar/README.md

 /*** THIS NEEDS TO BE THE SAME ACROSS ALL SIU MESSAGES FOR THE SAME EVENT ***/ var messageTransactionId = "TransactionId:" + msg['SCH']['SCH.1']['SCH.1.1'].toString();

+If that is in a different spot then assign it to yours.

 🚨 HL7 Fields Used for Scheduling